SchusterLab/quantum-optimal-control/README.md

  **save**: A boolean (default is True) to save the control ops, intermediate vectors, final unitary every update step
  **data_path**: path for saving the simulation

-# Questions:
+# Questions
-If you have any questions, please reach either of the developers of the package: Nelson Leung (nelsonleung@uchicago.edu), Mohamed Abdelhafez (abdelhafez@uchicgao.edu) or David Schuster (david.schuster@uchicago.edu)
+If you have any questions, please reach either of the developers of the package: Nelson Leung (nelsonleung@uchicago.edu), Mohamed Abdelhafez (abdelhafez@uchicago.edu) or David Schuster (david.schuster@uchicago.edu)